HMSBeagle1/HMSBeagle1/README.md

-# 👋 Hey, I'm Doruk Alp Arifagaoğlu
+# 👋 Hey, I'm Doruk Alp Arifagaoglu

 Rooted in science, drawn to design — I explore how logic meets aesthetics.
 Through creative coding, I translate the language of life sciences into visual stories and interactive systems.